Something of Value

 Something of Value is a 1957 American drama film directed by Richard Brooks and starring Rock Hudson, Dana Wynter, and Sidney Poitier.
 The film was reissued under the title Africa Ablaze.

 The film, based on the book of the same name by Robert Ruark, portrays the Mau Mau uprising in Kenya.
 It shows the colonial and native African conflict caused by colonialism and differing views on how life should be lived.
-It stars Rock Hudson as the colonial and Sidney Poitier as the native Kenyan.
+It stars Rock Hudson as colonial man Peter McKenzie and Sidney Poitier as native Kenyan Kimani Wa Karanja.
 The two men grew up together but have drifted apart at maturity.

 Plot

 In British-ruled Kenya in 1945, members of the Kikuyu tribe work peacefully for considerate white settler Henry McKenzie, abiding by colonial laws, as well as their own religious beliefs, which forbid any violence against the settlers.
-Both in their early twenties, Henry's son Peter and black worker Kimani are close friends, having been raised together as brothers since the death of Henry's wife.
+Both in their early twenties, Henry's son Peter and black worker Kimani Wa Karanja are close friends, having been raised together as brothers since the death of Henry's wife.
 One day, when Kimani asks to use a rifle during a lion hunt, Peter's brother-in-law, Jeff Newton, slaps the black man and reminds him that he cannot have the gun nor can he continue his friendship with Peter.
 A humiliated Kimani disappears from the camp, but, after being injured when his foot is caught in a trap, is rescued by Peter, who carries him home on his back.
 Kimani suggests that they must assume the roles of master and serf, but Peter refuses to change their relationship.

 Back at the black settlement, Kimani's father Karanja orders the murder of one of the tribe's newborns, which was born feet first, a condition the tribe believes to be a curse.
 After Karanja is arrested and sentenced to jail, Henry argues with the Crown consul that if the whites continue to take away the tribal elders' authority, the tribe children will begin to disrespect their own way of life and, he warns, disrespect the colonial Christian God.
 When Henry, Peter and Kimani visit the elderly man in jail, Karanja gives Henry his sacred stone.
 Karanja then encourages Kimani to assume his position as headman at the farm, but Kimani refuses to spend his life working as a white man's slave.
 One night, moved by moral outrage at the injustices against his father, Kimani attends a secret meeting of the Mau Mau, a group of black men planning an insurrection.
 He is asked by leader Njogu to prove his fidelity by stealing rifles.
 After one of the Mau Mau kills a black houseboy during the robbery, Kimani, troubled by their methods of achieving freedom, threatens to leave.
 Njogu tells Kimani he must remain with them because the police will now connect him to the crime.